ElektraInitiative/libelektra/src/plugins/yajl/README.md

 - Comments of various JSON-dialects are discarded.
 - Mixing of arrays and maps is not detected and leads to corrupted JSON files.
 Please specify arrays to avoid such situations.
+- The plugin creates adds an empty root key to the database, even if you did not add this key (see http://issues.libelektra.org/2132).

 Because of these potential problems a type checker and comments filter are highly recommended.